 - Baby dummies

 - Inflatable swimming pools

-One change each of us can make is to reduce the amount of plastic products we buy and use.
-This will help minimise our individual impact on plastic pollution, reduce our exposure to those toxic chemicals, and in the long run may even help us save money!
+One change each of us can make is to reduce the amount of plastic products we buy and use each day.
+This will help minimise our individual impact on the plastic pollution crisis, reduce our exposure to these toxic chemicals, and in the long run help us save money!
 Here are some great places to start:

 - Reuse and recycle as much as possible.